 Filters using the combustion method simply incinerate pollution.
 However, when pollution is incinerated it is not filtered out of the air but released back into the environment, which is unacceptable for people with asthma or other respiratory conditions.
 The other problem with combustion technology is that it tends to produce insufficient amounts of air changes per hour.

-The carbon filter should consist of large amounts of granular activated carbon in order to effectively eliminate VOCs, gases and chemicals.
+Granular Activated Carbon: The carbon filter should consist of large amounts of granular activated carbon in order to effectively eliminate VOCs, gases and chemicals.
 A carbon mesh (rather than granular activated carbon) will be less effective.
-An IQAir GC MultiGas for example uses up to 5.4kg of granular activated carbon whilst the V5-Cell MG filter used in the IQAir HealthPro 250 has 2.5kg of granular activated carbon to reduce gases and chemical pollution.
+An IQAir GC MultiGas, for example, uses up to 5.4kg of granular activated carbon whilst the V5-Cell MG filter used in the IQAir HealthPro 250 has 2.5kg of granular activated carbon to reduce gases and chemical pollution.

-The two best asthma air purifiers that we would recommend are the IQAir HealthPro 250 and the IQAir GC MultiGas:
+The best asthma air purifier that we would recommend is the IQAir HealthPro 250:

 The IQAir HealthPro 250 is IQAir’s asthma specialist.
 As the unit is designed for people with respiratory problems, it is 100% ozone free, and its HyperHEPA filtration removes virtually all particulate pollution, as well as the broadest range of chemical and gas contamination.